Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool checks the exposed-password count for a search term, using a specific verb ('Check') and resource ('exposed-password count').
-It distinguishes from siblings like keychain_get_item or keychain_get_password by targeting a unique security metric.
+The description clearly states it checks the exposed-password count returned by 'bw get exposed' for a search term, using a specific verb and resource.
+It distinguishes itself from sibling tools like get_password or get_item by focusing on exposed password checking.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.